ipython-books/cookbook-2nd/chapter05_hpc/00_intro.md

 JIT compilation techniques are implemented in packages such as **Numba** or **Numexpr** which we will cover in this chapter.

-We will also **Julia**, a programming language that uses JIT compilation to achieve high performance.
+We will also use **Julia**, a programming language that uses JIT compilation to achieve high performance.
 This language can be used effectively in the Jupyter Notebook, thanks to the IJulia package.

 > INFO: **PyPy** (http://pypy.org), successor of Psyco, is another related project.
 This alternative implementation of Python (the reference implementation being CPython) integrates a JIT compiler.
 Thus, it is typically faster than CPython.
 Since October 2017, PyPy supports NumPy and pandas (but with Legacy Python rather than Python 3).
 See https://morepypy.blogspot.fr/2017/10/pypy-v59-released-now-supports-pandas.html for more details.